StainedNuttz/javascript-notes/notes.md

 **JavaScript** is a dynamically typed language.
 Types are associated with values not variables.
-The same variable can hold multiple types, you do not define a type for the variable.
+The same variable can hold multiple types, you do not define a type for a variable.

 ### Static typed language